 The Fault Line: Bush, Blair and Iraq

-A politics podcast from: Somethin' Else
+A news podcast from Somethin' Else

+Season 1 of The Fault Line: Bush, Blair and Iraq, is also available to view on this platform.
 On September 11th 2001, as he faced incalculable losses after the terrorist attacks that day, President George W Bush made a call to his greatest international ally: British Prime Minister Tony Blair.
 18 months later, Bush and Blair led a coalition into a war that went horribly wrong.
 David Dimbleby, one of the BBC’s best known news hosts and reporters, takes us back to those crucial 18 months.
 Talking to prime ministers, politicians, spies and weapons inspectors he asks how and why we came to invade Iraq.
 And as we experience an era of lies and mistrust - did the events of 17 years ago set the stage for the world we live in now?

 This is a Somethin’ Else production.

 This podcast may use tracking and attribution and dynamic content insertion

 Stats: Statistics are produced by Megaphone and Chartable to help The Fault Line: Bush, Blair and Iraq to understand how many downloads it is getting, or how many people are listening.
 Your device’s IP address and user agent is used to help calculate this figure.
 Megaphone and Chartable are IAB v2 certified.

 Tracking and attribution: Megaphone and Chartable or their partners may connect the fact you listened to this podcast to an action elsewhere on the internet.
 For example - they may spot a device that downloaded an episode of The Fault Line: Bush, Blair and Iraq later visited the website of an advertiser; or they may track that a device that listened to The Fault Line: Bush, Blair and Iraq also listened to a different show.
 This form of attribution is used to measure advertising effectiveness.